 Medieval Ages

-Rule under Austro-Hungarian Authority
+Rule under the Austro-Hungarian Authority

 Ancient Times and the Roman Era